The canéderli (in German Semmelknödel) are Knödel (large dumplings) composed of dough with a variable composition of stale bread.

-A first representation of the dumplings can be found in a fresco in the castle chapel of Appiano dating back to around 1180.
+You can find a first representation of the dumplings in a fresco in the castle chapel of Appiano dating back to around 1180.

 From Wikipedia, the free encyclopedia.